 Keeping your air pollution control equipment properly maintained is essential for ensuring that you are able to operate efficiently and continue meeting regulatory requirements.
-Here on the CPI blog, we regularly share tips on maintaining your systems, and today we're looking at heat exchangers.
+Here on the CPI blog, we regularly share tips on maintaining your systems, and today we're looking at Shell and Tube heat exchangers.
 Heat exchangers are integral to the operation of many critical and can be found in many different types of equipment including but not limited to:

 - Boiler feed water heaters

 If you have air pollution control equipment at your facility that utilizes a heat exchanger, there are several things that you should be aware of regarding its operation.
 Today, we'll focus on how fouling and maintenance affects long term operation costs and reliability.